Course code: OLUBA Level: 6

 An ideal introduction to CBT

-A diverse range of people take this course, which makes for interesting class discussions and debates.
-Students are typically from mental health, nursing, social work or occupational therapy backgrounds, from all over the world.
+A diverse range of people take this course, which makes for interesting online discussions and debates.
+Students are typically from mental health, nursing, social work, occupational therapy backgrounds and education, from all over the world.
 You will need a related qualification, but you might be an aspiring therapist or counsellor, or already have years of experience in such a role.

 Becoming a Cognitive Behavioural Therapist

-Along with the relevant experience this course will allow you entry on to the University's campus based MSc Cognitive Behavioural Psychotherapy, accredited by the British Association for Behavioural and Cognitive Psychotherapies (BABCP), which will enable you to become a highly skilled Cognitive Behavioural Therapist.
+Providing you meet the entry criteria including relevant experience this course may allow you entry on to the University's campus based MSc Cognitive Behavioural Psychotherapy, accredited by the British Association for Behavioural and Cognitive Psychotherapies (BABCP), which will enable you to become a highly skilled Cognitive Behavioural Therapist.

 In order to become an accredited Cognitive Behavioural Psychotherapist with the British Association for Behavioural and Cognitive Psychotherapies (BABCP), you will need to complete four years of training.
 This University Advanced Diploma course is the first step and accounts for one year of that training meaning it could be a first step toward becoming an accredited psychotherapist.